Disabled Veterans Can Now Fly Space-A

 Space-A Travel Now Available to Disabled Veterans

-- Dependents of the veterans with a total disability rating won’t be able to use this service.
+Dependents of veterans with a total disability rating cannot fly Space-A under this option.

-- Participants don’t have to pay a lot for this service, only a small tax or inspection fee.
+Participants have to pay a small tax or inspection fee.

 RELATED: